Procurement

 5. Am I supporting stakeholders’ timelines?

-The bulk of purchase requests should flow through a sustainable process, which is indicative of a strong and highly adopted process.
+The bulk of purchase requests should flow through a sustainable process, which is indicative of strong compliance and a highly adopted process.

 While some purchases will take months, maybe longer, other requests will need to be carried out in weeks, maybe days.
 That’s the nature of sales cycles, company growth, etc.